 With the wine bottled and ready, marketing became our next challenge.
 Younger son Scott liked our idea of selling directly and exclusively to patrons and leading California restaurants.
 That winery-to-patron relationship fit perfectly with our desire to be small scale, personal and offering wine at a good value, carrying our commitment to quality all the way from the vineyard to our patrons’ doors.

 Following two harvests at a Napa Valley winery, Scott then worked for two years at The Sharper Image headquarters in San Francisco.
 He returned to Alexander Valley to create our marketing strategy with personal service as its guiding goal.
-That was 30 years ago and our program has proved to be personal, dependable and successful.
+That was over 40 years ago and our program has proved to be personal, dependable and successful.

 Many have written eloquently of the deep feeling that comes from working with the earth.
 We can attest to that.
 Work in such a beautiful setting has inspired us and the enjoyment our wines have given to our patrons is deeply satisfying.

 Now the second generation is guiding this venture with Parke and Scott as managing partners.
-Mary and I draw great fulfillment from looking back on nearly five decades of our family working together here.
+Mary and I draw great fulfillment from looking back on over five decades of our family working together here.
 We have a deep sense of belonging to the land and a strong appreciation of those who tend the soil and bring forth its products.